What News Live Graphics Software Do TV Stations Use?

 3. Data integration

+Modern broadcast graphics news systems rely heavily on real-time data integration.
 A strong graphics system should connect easily with data sources like APIs, spreadsheets, newsroom systems, or live feeds.
 This allows automatic updates of tickers, charts, and lower thirds without manual input.

 4. Flexibility in design